Mahendra P. Lama: Recent engagements

 He is the principal author of the 'North East Region Vision 2035' of NITI Aayog, New Delhi (2021).

 He has been a member of the prestigious Interview Board for the all-India Civil Services Examinations conducted by the Union Public Service Commission and also at the state level in Public Service Commissions.
 He has also been in the jury of Sahitya Akademy Award and National Fellows Selection Committee of the Ministry of Culture, Government of India.

 In the last few years, the President of India has nominated Lama to eight institutions of India as her/his representative.
 Lama has also been nominated by the University Grants Commission in various Review Committees of the Central and State Universities, as the Chairman of the Area Studies Programme and member Commonwealth Fellowship Selection Committee.

 The architect of the reopening of the historic Nathu la trade route between Sikkim in India and Tibet Autonomous Region in China after 44 years in 2006, he is also a life member of a number of pioneering Nepali literary and cultural organizations in India.
 He has also served as the member of the Prime Minister's Task Force on Hill and Mountain Development under the aegis of National Planning Commission.
-He has been associated as a professional with the World Bank, Asian Development Bank, United Nations Development Programme, USAID, Australian Aid Agency, Asia Foundation, IDRC of Canada, Economic Research Institute of ASEAN and East Asia (ERIA) in Jakarta, and ICIMOD in Kathmandu and many other international organisations.
+He has been associated as a professional with the World Bank, Asian Development Bank, United Nations Development Programme, USAID, Australian Aid Agency, Asia Foundation, IDRC of Canada, Economic Research Institute of ASEAN and East Asia (ERIA) in Jakarta, UNESCAP, and ICIMOD in Kathmandu and many other international organisations.
 He was also assigned the task of reviewing the functioning of SAARC by Asian Development Bank and SACEPS since its inception.
 He regularly writes in prominent national dailies in India and South Asia including Hindu, Hindustan Times, Times of India, Telegraph, Statesman, Deccan Herald, Financial Express, Patriot, Tribune, Economic Times, DNA, Indian Express, and Kathmandu Post.
 He has been a widely read columnist and wrote 100 regular columns in Himal Khabar Patrika (Serophero), Annapurna Post, Kathmandu Post and Kantipur (Chuchurobata) of Nepal and Himalaya Darpan (Ghamko khoji) in Siliguri.
 He is also frequently interviewed by the top TV and radio channels around the world.

+He has collaborated in various research projects with some of the most prominent institutions in South, South East Asia and Japan and China.
 He has been associated with a number of national and international organisations including New Delhi's India International Centre, University Grants Commission, Sahitya Academy, National Book Trust and Indian Council of World Affairs.
 He has delivered over 400 Special / Public Lectures in the institutions both in India and abroad including in premier global institutions like Yale University, Stanford University, Notre Dame University, New School University and National Défense College (India and Myanmar), to IFS probationers and a large number of universities and other institutions.
-He has participated in over 400 seminars and conferences both in India and in 41 countries.
+He has participated in over 600 seminars and conferences both in India and in 42 countries.